Terms of Service

 - (c) Customer is responsible for removing any Authority Files or DNS records hosted on Customer's own infrastructure.

-- (d) Customer Data export will be available for thirty (30) days following termination.
+- (d) Customer Data export will be available for thirty (30) days following termination, except where termination is for cause under subsections (a) through (d) above, in which case AITWIRE may restrict or deny export access if reasonably necessary to protect AITWIRE's interests.
 After this period, AITWIRE may delete Customer Data in accordance with its retention practices.

 - (e) Data return, export, or deletion will otherwise be handled in accordance with AITWIRE's retention practices, Customer's plan, and any applicable enterprise agreement.